nmshd/documentation/_docs_integrate/delete-identities.md

 In principle, there are several options for deleting an Identity from the Backbone.
 For example, depending on the Backbone environment, it is conceivable to set up automatic Identity deletion after a long period of Identity inactivity.
-More essential is the option of [actively initiate the process of Identity deletion from the Backbone by the Identity itself](#self-initiated-identity-deletion).
+More essential is the option of [actively initiating the process of Identity deletion from the Backbone by the Identity itself](#self-initiated-identity-deletion).
 Whenever a new [IdentityDeletionProcess]({% link _docs_integrate/data-model-overview.md %}#identitydeletionprocess) has been created or the `status` of an existing IdentityDeletionProcess has changed, the [Connector event]({% link _docs_integrate/connector-events.md %}) `transport.identityDeletionProcessStatusChanged` is raised.

 ### Self-Initiated Identity Deletion